Shreeramghimire/Salmon-Statistics/second_part.md

 **The Cons (The "Clopper-Pearson" Problem):**

 - It is **conservative** (overly wide).
 Because it uses discrete binomial probabilities, it forces the coverage to be at least 95%, which often means it is actually greater than 95%.
 - For small samples, this interval can be ridiculously wide.
-(If we flip a coin 3 times and get 0 heads, the 95% Clopper-Pearson CI for the true probability of heads is $[0, 0.708]$—a massive range!).
+(If we flip a coin 3 times and get 0 heads, the 95% Clopper-Pearson CI for the true probability of heads is $[0, 0.708]$, a massive range!)

 ---